morganjwilliams/pyrolite/doc/melts_web_services.md

 ## Melts Web Services

+These services provide the ability to conduct melting and fractionation computations using whole-rock major element compositions.
 Some information can be found here: [website](http://melts.ofm-research.org/web-services.html).

 ### Input